 6.5.1 Following an examination by an independent inspector, there will be a local referendum for residents of the Parish.
 Subject to agreement by the wider community through the referendum, the Plan will be submitted to Milton Keynes Council as the planning authority for the area, and formally made part of the Development Plan for Milton Keynes.
-It will therefore be a 'material consideration' in determining planning applications and any future development orders.
-It will also serve as a reference point to ensure that appropriate infrastructure is provided commensurate with new development.
+It will therefore be a 'material consideration' in determining planning applications and any future development to ensure that appropriate infrastructure is provided commensurate with new development.